MillerBrainObservatory/millerbrainobservatory.github.io/_sources/guides/mbo_servers.md

 # Server Guide

-As a user of MBO servers you will be given a login and a password to on a Windows Server 2022 desktop to be used with windows remote desktop.
+As a user of MBO servers you will be given a login and a password to a Windows Server 2022 desktop.

 This login will give you access to all of the resources of that server, shared with a limited number of other users.

 ## Connecting with RDP